Sweeping beaches, rocky headlands and stunning scenery are the rewards for the fit and well-equipped.

 Keep to the tracks as valleys are steep and the bush is dense.

 Beach access can be difficult when tides are high and seas are rough – if necessary, wait for low tide.

 Stewart Island’s weather is extremely changeable and difficult to predict.
 Strong winds, hail and heavy rain can occur at any time of the year.
+Snow can occur on Adams or Doughboy Hills in winter.
+Check the Rakiura National Park weather forecast – NIWA website.
 Earthquakes and associated tsunamis are a possibility.

 Obtain an up-to-date weather forecast before starting the track and be well equipped for extreme weather conditions.
 Remember, exposure and hypothermia can affect anyone and can kill.

 Radios are not provided in any of the huts.
 Cell phone coverage is very limited and should not be relied on.

 Taking a personal locator beacon and/or mountain radio is strongly recommended.

 None of the huts have gas cooking facilities, lighting, power or toilet paper.

 All backcountry huts on the Southern and North West Circuit Tracks require Backcountry Hut Tickets or an Backcountry Hut Pass.
 Read more about Backcountry Hut Tickets and Passes